Samsung/LPVS/doc/docs/user-guide/config/options.md

 - `LPVS_GITHUB_API_URL`: Equivalent to the property `github.api.url`.
 - `LPVS_GITHUB_SECRET`: Equivalent to the property `github.secret`.
 - `LPVS_LICENSE_CONFLICT`: Equivalent to the property `license_conflict`.
+- `LPVS_API_KEY`: Equivalent to the property `lpvs.api.key`.
+Takes precedence over the property if both are set.
 - `LPVS_DATASOURCE_USERNAME`: Equivalent to the property `spring.datasource.username`.
 Required — the
 application will not start without it (or an equivalent override) being set.
 - `LPVS_DATASOURCE_PASSWORD`: Equivalent to the property `spring.datasource.password`.
 Required — the